micans/pick/README.md

 The automatic compute names are visible if neither `-h` (no output header) nor `-k` (additionally no input header) is specified.
 Leaving out compute names is only sensible or useful in the presence of one of these two options.

-The following example swaps two columns.
-This is mostly to illustrate how columns and compute names interact.
+The following example swaps two columns whilst retaining all other columns.
+This is just to illustrate how columns and compute names interact; a simpler way to do the same is shown after.
 Compute names are like normal variables, so to swap two values a third name is needed.

 ```
 pick -Aki foo:=1 1::2 2::foo < data.txt